Unboxed-Software/solana-course/content/compressed-nfts.md

 Most of the costs associated with traditional NFTs come down to account storage space.
 Compressed NFTs use a concept called State Compression to store data in the blockchain’s cheaper **ledger state**, using more expensive account space only to store a “fingerprint”, or **hash**, of the data.
 This hash allows you to cryptographically verify that data has not been tampered with.

-To both store hashes and enable verification, we use a special binary tree structure known as a **concurrent merkle tree**.
+To both store hashes and enable verification, we use a special binary tree structure known as a **concurrent Merkle tree**.
 This tree structure lets us hash data together in a deterministic way to compute a single, final hash that gets stored on-chain.
 This final hash is significantly smaller in size than all the original data combined, hence the “compression.”
 The steps to this process are:

 1. Take any piece of data
 2. Create a hash of this data